-Adoption of our Platform and Expansion of the Data Cloud
+Adoption of our Platform and Expansion of the AI Data Cloud

 Our future success depends in large part on the market adoption of our platform, including new product functionality such as Snowpark.
+Snowpark and our artificial intelligence and machine learning technology, or AI Technology.
 While we see growing demand for our platform, particularly from large enterprises, many of these organizations have invested substantial technical, financial, and personnel resources in their legacy database products or big data offerings, despite their inherent limitations.
-In addition, due to adverse macroeconomic conditions, many customers are attempting to rationalize budgets, prioritize cash flow management, and optimize consumption.
+In addition, due to adverse macroeconomic conditions, many customers are attempting to rationalize budgets, prioritize cash flow management, and optimize consumption. consumption amidst macroeconomic uncertainty.
+In addition, customers' use of our AI Technology is often dependent on their ability to meet evolving regulatory standards.
 While this makes it difficult to predict customer adoption rates and future demand, we believe that the benefits of our platform put us in a strong position to capture the significant market opportunity ahead.

-Our platform powers the Data Cloud, a network of data providers, data consumers, and data application developers that enables our customers to securely share, monetize, and acquire live data sets and data products.
-The Data Cloud includes access to Snowflake Marketplace, through which customers can access or acquire third-party data sets and other data products.
-Our future growth is increasingly dependent on our ability to increase consumption of our platform by building and expanding the Data Cloud.
+Our platform powers the AI Data Cloud, a network of data providers, data consumers, and data application developers that enables our customers to securely share, monetize, and acquire live data sets and data products.
+The AI Data Cloud includes access to the Snowflake Marketplace, through which customers can access or acquire third-party data sets, data applications, and other data products.
+Our future growth is increasingly dependent on our ability to increase consumption of our platform by building and expanding the AI Data Cloud.